Vendor Onboarding Flow

 Onboarding vendors (or "partners") efficiently is key to managing your payments.
 A common challenge is that the email address you use to invite a vendor might not be the same one they use for their Lumanu account.

-—a unique, immutable identifier for every vendor.
-The goal of the onboarding flow is to reliably retrieve and store this Lumanu ID
+To solve this and prevent duplicate records, we use a Lumanu ID—a unique, immutable identifier for every vendor.
+The goal of the onboarding flow is to reliably retrieve and store this Lumanu ID for all your partners.

 The Recommended Onboarding Flow

-We recommend the following asynchronous process using webhooks to ensure you always have the correct Lumanu ID
+We recommend the following asynchronous process using webhooks to ensure you always have the correct Lumanu ID for a vendor, even if they sign up with a different email address.

 -